Little Hands Virginia operates four programs. Click on the buttons below to jump to the program you are interested in.

+Diapers are not basic – they are essential.
 Little Hands Virginia regularly stocks diapers and other basic essentials for partners across the region to distribute to their patients and clients.
-By providing diapers to partners we are helping reduce diaper need in our community.
+By providing diapers to partners we are helping end diaper need in our community.

 We also provide wipes, baby soap, lotion, and diaper cream in bulk to partners that want to keep it on hand to have readily available.

 While bulk distribution has always been a part of our model, many of our bulk partnerships began during the global Covid-19 pandemic.
 A perfect example is our relationship with VCU Health.
 Early on in the pandemic, VCU Health saw a dramatic increase in children coming into the emergency department with diaper rash and other health issues because the family could not find diapers on shelves, or suddenly could not afford diapers and were stretching the ones they had.
 When VCU Health called and asked if we could help stock diapers in the emergency room, without hesitation we said, “YES.”
 We continue to stock diapers at VCU Health for any family who comes into the emergency department or clinic and is experiencing diaper need.
 It also has led to us supporting children on an ongoing basis through our individual support program by referral from social workers throughout the VCU Health network and the Children’s Hospital of Richmond.

 Today we offer the ability to keep diapers in stock to all 70 of our partners.
 Each month we distribute on average 30,000 diapers to our partners to rapidly provide locally to their clients and patients.